LogoLogo

 • Operating system (required) - Select your server or computer operating system.

-6. Select Install and wait for the installer to download.
+4. Select Save and download the connector (top right).
 An initialization key will be displayed in the platform now.
 Copy this value as it will be needed during installation.

-7. Launch the installer after the download completes and follow the on-screen prompts to complete the installation, including entering the initialization key copied in the previous step.
+5. Launch the installer after the download completes and follow the on-screen prompts to complete the installation, including entering the initialization key copied in the previous step.
+Do not install the connector in the upload folder as this will result in the connector attempting to upload itself and the associated log files.

 • Run the downloaded .exe file.
 During the installation, the installer will ask for the initialization key.
 Fill out the initialization key you see in the platform.